secuxtech/secux-paymentkit-sample-for-springtrees-ios/README.md

     }
 ```

-2. <b>Do promotation / payment / refill activity</b>
+2. <b>Do promotation / payment / refill operation</b>

-Confirm the promotation/payment/refill acitvity to the P22 device.
+Confirm the promotation/payment/refill operation to the P22 device.

 ![Procedure](doActivityProcedure.png)